59xa/DynamicWin-Legacy/README.md

 ```

 ### Future plans/continued support:
-- Despite FlorianButz abandoning DynamicWin for the time being, I am dedicated to implement more features to the best of my ability.
+- While [version 2.0](https://github.com/FlorianButz/DynamicWin) of this software has been made public, the legacy codebase will continue to exist and maintained by me until FlorianButz decides to pull the legacy support.
+- This repository is no longer connected to the original repository's fork network.
+Please report your issues regarding V2  [here](https://github.com/FlorianButz/DynamicWin).
+- V1 (this repository) will co-exist with V2, and will not serve as a replacement but an alternative for users to use.
-- Your support truly means a lot to us to keep maintaining DynamicWin.
+- Your support truly means a lot to us to keep maintaining DynamicWin Legacy.
 Keep an eye out whenever a new release comes out.
 - Feel free to contribute to this project as you wish.
 Open any issues on the issues page if you encounter any bugs.
 <br>

 **Quick disclaimer**: The codebase is currently structured terribly and almost un-maintainable.
-A possible re-write of the entire codebase may happen some time in the future.
+Codebase refactoring is currently in the works starting with **`v1.40b`**.

 # Features
 > [!NOTE]